April 2026 · Strait of Hormuz Crisis · Agricultural Fertilizer Supply Chain

 VULNERABILITY

 How directly and severely does the shock reach a country's food system?
-Exposure captures how dependent a nation is on fertilizer and LNG flows through the straight of hormuz; transmission captures how intensively agriculture depends on that fertilizer and how quickly price signals reach the population.
+Exposure captures physical supply chain routing; transmission captures how intensively agriculture depends on that fertilizer and how quickly price signals reach the population.

 Exposure sub-score